Marine Corps confirms the worst: All 5 troops killed in helicopter crash in California mountains

-SAN DIEGO — (AP) — The helicopter carrying five Marines that crashed during stormy weather in the mountains outside San Diego was a CH-53E Super Stallion designed to fly through bad weather, even at night.
+SAN DIEGO — (AP) — The helicopter carrying five Marines that crashed during a storm in the mountains outside San Diego was a CH-53E Super Stallion designed to fly through bad weather, even at night.

 The Super Stallion is the largest helicopter in the military, but every aircraft has its limits, and while every flight for Marines is considered a training opportunity, there is inherent risk, experts say.
 Now investigators will be looking at whether it was appropriate to send troops into a region being clobbered by a storm of historic proportions.